goreliy/goreliy/README.md

 <h1 align="center">Hi 👋, I'm Youry</h1>
-<h3 align="center">A head of development department @automations at the fire alarm factory from Russia</h3>
+<h3 align="center">Head of the development and implementation department for production @automations at the fire alarm factory from Russia</h3>

 - 🔭 I’m currently working on **plc automations**